companieshouse/go-session-handler/README.md

 Note: this library is not a standalone service, and can only be used within services or other libraries.

 ## Environment Variables
+The following environment variables are required when integrating the session handler into any Go service.

 Key | Description | Scope | Mandatory
 ----|-------------|-------|-----------
 COOKIE_SECRET | The shared secret used in validating/calculating the session cookie signature | State | Y